sarathchandrikak/Data-Engineering/commands.md

        Select rate_year , count(1) cnt from (
        Select year(from_unixtime(unixreviewtime)) rate_year from amz_review_col )T group by rate_year order by rate_year desc;

+ # Data Analysis with Partition

+   To have paritions certain flags need to be enabled in Apache Hive.
+Following are the flags